the-florist/wordle/docs/README.md

 ## Structure of testing protocol ##

+Remaining tasks:
+1. integrate with Docker
+2. finish all the documentation (README and repo description mainly)
+3. write 3,000 word report

 Future improvements:
 1. Make the all_words and total vars global -- will need to check that these are never altered by the program, but should improve speeds by a lot in